 Students who desire to complete other elective courses, either offered at Rush University or at another regionally accredited college or university, may request to do so.

 These electives may be incorporated into the student's program plan with the approval of the student's academic adviser.

-Health Sciences (PhD)
+Doctor of Philosophy Health Sciences (PhD)